Shizaa09/car_lic_plate_detector/README.md

 - `ModuleNotFoundError: No module named 'cv2'` → `pip install opencv-python` in the venv
 - No GUI window (remote/locked-down environments) → ask for a save-only version that skips `cv2.imshow`
 - Slow on CPU → reduce `imgsz` inside the script (e.g., 512 or 416)
+- Virtual environment issues → Use **Option A** (fresh install) instead of Option B

 ## Notes
 - Training was done in Google Colab (GPU).
 Only `best.pt` is needed here for inference.
+- The project is designed to work from `D:\car_lic_plate_detector\` but can be placed elsewhere by adjusting the paths in the commands.